 “This is a trend we need to pay attention to and think about what interventions the government can make now to ensure women have a good quality of life in residential care,” says Dr Zhang, who is course director of the Bachelor of Actuarial Studies.

-Aged care is assuming greater importance as the number of older people in Australia increases faster than other demographic segments, with the quality and safety of services under closer scrutiny thanks to the findings of the Royal Commission into Age Care Quality and Safety were handed down in 2021.
+Aged care is assuming greater importance as the number of older people in Australia increases faster than other demographic segments.
+The quality and safety of services are under closer scrutiny thanks to the findings of the Royal Commission into Age Care Quality and Safety, which were handed down in 2021.
 The Royal Commission's final report made 148 recommendations for reform across the aged-care system in Australia.

 The latest figures from the Australian Institute of Health and Welfare (AIHW) from 2020 show 4.2 million Australians were aged between 65 and 85, while 580,000 people were aged over 85 years.
 By 2042, there will be 6.7 million people aged between 65 and 85 years old and one million people aged over 85 years.